 Packages & Dependencies

 The package will only include configuration details for the selected components.
 Sometimes, a configuration for one component depends on another component.
 For example, you wouldn’t create the picklist-type document field Audience without first creating the picklist it uses.
 We recommend exporting and deploying the complete configuration as a single package to prevent issues with dependencies.
+As described in the above steps, you can view and add the dependencies for a migration package prior to exporting it.
 You can also validate a package using the Vault API for information on dependent components and whether they exist in the package or the target Vault.